5jt/dyalog-cookbook/manuscript/12_help.md

 A> ViewHelp.exe -helpfolder=C:\Foo\Help
 A> ~~~
 A>
-A> You can also tel `ViewHelper.exe` to put a particular help page on display rather than the default page:
+A> You can also tell `ViewHelper.exe` to put a particular help page on display rather than the default page:
 A>
 A> ~~~
 A> ViewHelp.exe -page=Sub.Foo